 At the beginning of 2019, I shared a reflection about how to move off the seesaw of outrage and numbness that many of us find ourselves on these days.
 To my surprise, so many of you resonated with the image and guiding questions in that reflection, and used it in your own work and at your organizations.
 I’ve edited the image and guiding questions in light of conversations I have had and the helpful feedback I have received.
 I hope that this framework continues to be useful in your mid-year individual and organizational check-ins.
+(November 2022 Update: For the most recent updates to the framework, please read this article and visit www.socialchangemap.com).

 In our lives and as part of movements and organizations, many of us play different roles in pursuit of equity, liberation, inclusion, and justice.